April 4, 2025

 The bot or web data scraper will attempt to reach your desired web page, and return it in its raw form - HTML.
 Once retrieved and stored, the next step is to analyze, or parse, the HTML in order to extract useful information.
 Parsing is generally a very specialized task, crafted specifically for a particular source.
 This is because webpages tend to be structured differently, and thus extracting a particular piece of information from one webpage will be very different from another.

 With parsing complete, the desired data is now extracted from the raw HTML and can be used for its intended purpose.
-This outlines a very basic web scraping process, and although it may seem daunting and difficult to setup, there are many tools that help simplify the process.
+This outlines a very basic web scraping process, and although it may seem daunting and difficult to set up, many tools help simplify the process.

 The first (and simplest) approach is to use an HTTP-client with a parsing library such as Beautiful Soup.
 HTTP Clients are very lightweight programs, and they have several advantages, including: